tanm-sys/forge-ec/forge-ec-curves/README.md

 - Scalar multiplication uses windowed non-adjacent form (wNAF) for efficiency
 - Point addition and doubling use complete formulas to avoid exceptional cases
 - Constant-time operations throughout to prevent timing attacks
+- Full implementation of random number generation for field elements and scalars
+- Support for point encoding/decoding in various formats
+- Implementation of the KeyExchange trait for secure key derivation

 ### P-256 (NIST P-256)